$15 Rebate on ENERGY STAR® Certified* Refrigerators and Freezers

+Ask for an ENERGY STAR® model.
 When buying an appliance from a retailer, request an ENERGY STAR® certified model to be sure it's energy efficient.

+Consider these features when buying a refrigerator or freezer.
 Refrigerator with a top-mount freezer that has earned the ENERGY STAR® label uses less energy than a 60-watt light bulb.

 Chest freezers are usually more energy efficient, since the door opens from the top and allows less cold air to escape.

+Purchase an appropriately sized refrigerator or freezer.
 Generally, the larger the appliance, the greater the energy consumption.
 The most energy-efficient refrigerators are typically 16-20 cubic feet.

-Minnesota Power offers customers a $50 reward for recycling your old refrigerator or freezer and we’ll pick it up for free.
+Consider retiring the old refrigerator in your basement or garage and earn a monetary reward.
+Minnesota Power offers customers a reward for recycling your old refrigerator or freezer and we’ll pick it up for free.
 Refrigerators over 10 years old could be costing you about $110 per year to run.
 If you need a second refrigerator year round, replace the old one with a new ENERGY STAR® certified unit and save more than $50 a year in operating costs.

+Check the yellow EnergyGuide label.
 Use this label to determine the model's energy use, compare the energy use of similar models, and estimate annual operating costs.
 Learn How to Use the EnergyGuide Label.